Australia has a variety of famously distinctive desserts. Many of these feature jam, coconut, chocolate, or a combination of all three.

 I find these need something of an assembly line to construct.
 But a piping bag helps simplify the process, and the result is worth the effort you invest.

-Hopefully, this list inspires you when it comes to Australian desserts.
+Hopefully, this list inspires you when it comes to traditional Australian desserts.
 They’re quick to make, affordable, and they taste good too.
 How can you argue with that?

 Check out other desserts on our blog, like